 Edward Lam is a partner in the Corporate Group in Skadden’s Hong Kong office.
 His primary focus is on corporate finance and international finance transactions in Asia, particularly those in Chinese-speaking countries and regions.
-He also is active in mergers and acquisitions and private equity transactions.
+He is also active in mergers and acquisitions and private equity transactions.
 Mr. Lam is qualified to practice New York, English and Hong Kong law.

 Mr. Lam advises issuers and underwriters on U.S. federal securities law issues in connection with SEC-registered and Rule 144A/Regulation S debt and equity offerings, as well as Hong Kong law issues associated with listings on the Main Board of the Hong Kong Stock Exchange.